uwaterloomsa/.github/README.md

-# Welcome to the UWMSA's GitHub
+# 👋 Welcome to the UWMSA GitHub